gorango/screencast/README.md

 - Doesn't display cursor in output
   - There is a way to provide a custom PNG to overlay cursor movements
     - BUT!
 Cursor won't change as it does on usual interactive elements (text, buttons, etc)
-- Apparent lag in final output
+- Obvious lag in final output
   - FPS flag doesn't seem to change the output framerate